 Photo, above: Franci and I met after over a decade and it was so wonderful to get to know what a wonderful young woman she was.
 She came over to the studio and I gave her a copy of our previous book, Transitions, so she could read more about the Pike.

-Nabela’s interview started with talking about how we had the same mother tongue, Bangla, and how I was re-learning how to write it after decades.
+Nadia’s interview started with talking about how we had the same mother tongue, Bangla, and how I was re-learning how to write it after decades.
 She told me she didn’t know how to write Bangla.
-Later, Nabela said she wanted to learn how to write her name in Bangla and so I invited her to the Studio.
+Later, Nadia said she wanted to learn how to write her name in Bangla and so I invited her to the Studio.
 We figured out how to write her first and last name and we also found out what the words meant.
-In the photo, left, she wrote her last name Rehman in the Bangla script, and wrote its meaning in English, using the Roman script.
+In the photo, above, she wrote the word for white—shaada— in the Bangla script.
+She had said that she speaks Bangla with a white person’s accent.
 She used red and green, colors of the Bangladesh flag, to work with as well.
-I told her how the arts can help us connect to our heritage as I was finding out.
+I told her how the arts can help us connect to our heritage as I was finding out through my own work.

 NOTES from the Field: Sushmita Mazumdar, 2022